 This method is incredibly simple and can adapt easily to any marketing channel and a vast amount of companies varying in size and industry.
 If you’re looking for a speedy ROI figure that’s still insightful, this is the method for you; all you need to work out if your cost per lead (CPL) and the “magic number”.

 CPL is easy (you probably already know it!).
-You take the channel cost, and divide it by the amount of leads produced by that channel over the given time frame chosen, to find how much each individual lead cost your channel.
+You take the channel cost, and divide it by the number of leads produced by that channel over the given time frame chosen, to find how much each individual lead cost your channel.
 You’ll need to do this for each channel you’d like to measure.

-The “magic number” is a little different- it comprises of your sales conversion rate (from lead to sale), and the “average client value” (average yearly revenue produced by a single client) – you may need to ask another department for this!
+The “magic number” is a little different- it comprises of your sales conversion rate (from lead to a sale), and the “average client value” (average yearly revenue produced by a single client) – you may need to ask another department for this!
 Multiply these values together and you have the magic number!
 You only need to do this once, no matter how many channels you’re investigating.

 Here’s where we see the ROI- in the comparison of these two numbers.
 If the CPL is equal to, or below the magic number then you’ve got a positive ROI- the greater the difference- the better!
 If the CPL is higher than the magic number, you may be losing money.